September 25, 2021 through Summer 2023

 Forging new links between botanical gardens located in diverse biomes around the globe, the exhibition fosters collaboration between institutions, artists, and audiences, highlighting the power of art to connect people around the world.

-Visitors will engage with Seeing the Invisible via an app designed for the exhibition downloadable to smartphones and tablets.
+Visitors engage with Seeing the Invisible via an app designed for the exhibition downloadable to smartphones and tablets.

 Download the Seeing the Invisible app on your phone or tablet before you arrive onsite.
 You can search for the app in your device’s store, or use the following links: